phiresky/fbstats/README.md

 Code
 ------
-The code is really ugly and probably hard to understand, if you have questions just ask.
+As I didn't plan this to be public, the code is really ugly and probably hard to understand, if you have questions just ask.
+But it's valid HTML5, yay!

 The already downloaded message timestamps (Statistics.threads) will be stored locally, so they are cached when the page is refreshed.

+### Todo
+I'm not implying I will actually do these, but well
+* Restructure code.
+It's a mess, you can't even find the entry point.
+* Support time range selection and zooming [like this](http://www.pureexample.com/jquery-flot/zooming-chart.html)
+* Rewrite "Other" calculation
+* Support import of messages.html from facebook data download
+* Support downloading messages themselves for viewing excerpts and extended analysis
+* ...